P.S. I Love You (film): Plot

-Unable to deny their attraction each other, William and Holly have sex.
-They later have a conversation about Gerry, and when she mentions she wants to go and visit his parents, he realizes she is the widow of his childhood friend.
-Holly panics, but William calms her down by telling her stories about his and Gerry's friendship.
-The next day, Holly visits Gerry's parents and while there, receives another letter, reminding her of how they met.
+Unable to deny their mutual attraction, William and Holly have sex.
+They later have a conversation about Gerry, and when she mentions she plans to go visit his parents, he realizes she is the widow of his childhood friend.
+Holly panics, but William calms her by relating stories to her about his and Gerry's friendship.
+The next day, Holly visits Gerry's parents, who give her another letter from Gerry, reminding her of how they met.

-Arriving home, Holly continues to withdraw from her life, but is later inspired to start designing women's shoes after finding one of Gerry's suspender clips on one of her heels.
-She enrolls in a design class, and, over time, her newfound confidence allows her to emerge from her solitude and genuinely embrace her friends' happiness.
+Arriving home, Holly remains withdrawn, but is inspired to start designing women's shoes after finding one of Gerry's suspender clips on one of her high heels.
+She enrolls in a design class, and her new found confidence allows her to emerge from her solitude and genuinely embrace her friends' happiness.

-Holly also goes out to dinner with an old friend, Daniel, who reveals he has always had feelings for her.
-Knowing she does not share the same feelings, and after she calls him Gerry by mistake, Daniel leaves the restaurant.
+Holly goes out to dinner with her old friend Daniel, who reveals he has always had feelings for her.
+Knowing those feelings are unreciprocated, and after she accidentally calls him Gerry, Daniel leaves the restaurant.

-While on a walk with her mother, Patricia hands Holly a final letter from Gerry, revealing she was the one whom he had asked to deliver all of the messages.
-She said she did not think it was appropriate, but also could not say no to him.
+While on a walk together, Patricia hands Holly a final letter from Gerry, revealing she was the one he had asked to deliver all of the messages.
+She said that, although she felt it was inappropriate, she could not deny his request.

 Holly returns home to a voicemail from Daniel.
 They meet at Yankee Stadium and she asks him to read the letter.
 In it, Gerry tells her not to turn away from new love.
 Holly and Daniel share a kiss.
-However, they mutually decide to remain friends.
+However, there is no spark, so they decide to remain friends.

 Later, Holly takes her mother on a trip to Ireland.
-By chance they meet William and his father, and he expresses his wish to see her again.
+By chance they meet William and his father.
+His dad flirts with Patricia and he expresses a wish to see Holly again.